warp-ds/tech-docs/docs/getting-started/designers/index.md

         *You can have as many libraries as you want turned on but we suggest that you turn off the **Fabric core library** while migrating.*

-3. Turn on / or keep the **Fabric Icons library** turned on to get access to the Fabric icons
+3. Turn on the **Warp Icons library** to get access to the Warp icons
 4. Turn on the **Finn - Design tokens** library to enable FINN themed components in your file

 ## Foundations documentation